Agriculture in Bolivia: Corn

 Corn was the second major food crop, and its importance was growing.
 Corn covered more hectares than any other crop.
 In the late 1980s, approximately 300,000 hectares provided more than 475,000 tons of white corn, the traditional corn of Bolivia.
 Yellow Cuban corn, grown in the tropical areas of Santa Cruz, was becoming more common; 160,000 hectares produced 350,000 tons of yellow corn in 1988.
-Sixty percent of the corn, including both white and yellow varieties was grown by small farmers in the valleys, with the remaining 40 percent planted by medium-large farmers in Santa Cruz.
+60% of the corn, including both white and yellow varieties was grown by small farmers in the valleys, with the remaining 40% planted by medium-large farmers in Santa Cruz.
 Small farmers used at least half of their corn for human consumption, as animal feed, or for brewing chicha, the primary intoxicating beverage consumed by Bolivian Indians.
-The other half of their production and most of the commercially farmed corn were sold to Bolivia's forty private animal-feed plants, which bought 50 percent of the country's annual corn output.
+The other half of their production and most of the commercially farmed corn were sold to Bolivia's forty private animal-feed plants, which bought 50% of the country's annual corn output.
 Many corn farmers were members of the Corn and Sorghum Producers Association (Productores de Maíz y Sorgo Promasor).
 Promasor was particularly active in Santa Cruz, where its members also produced 20,000 tons a year of sorghum, a drought-resistant crop, from some 6,000 hectares of land.